House cladding ideas: Ultimate guide to exterior finishes

 Whereas more modern constructions use silicone-based renders.
 These are flexible, breathable and low-maintenance.

 Can you install cladding by yourself?

-Some materials are DIY friendly, for example, timber cladding and PVCu.
+Some of our house cladding ideas are DIY friendly.
+For example, timber cladding and PVCu.
 However, some cladding material and renders must be installed by trade and trying to DIY installation probably will invalidate warranties and cause further problems.

 For timber cladding, typically battens are screwed to the property’s exterior and then the timber cladding is screwed in on top.
 Some PVCu systems use a click and clip design that’s easy to install and so can be DIY fitted.

 As rendering is similar to plaster, while you can technically DIY the installation, getting a consistent finish will require years of practice.
 So it might be best to hire a professional if you have little or no prior experience.

 When cladding your home, don’t forget…

 - Usually, exterior cladding fixes via timber battens or a steel frame, depending on which material you choose.